simongdavies/CNAB.ARM-Converter/README.md

 Available Commands:
-  help        Help about any command listen      Starts an http server to listen for requests for template generation version     Print the cnabtoarmtemplate version
+  help        Help about any command listen      Starts an http server to listen for request for template generation version     Print the cnabtoarmtemplate version

 Flags:
-  -b, --bundle string   name of bundle file to generate template for, default is bundle.json in the current directory
+  -f, --file string         name of bundle file to generate template for , default is bundle.json in the current directory (default "bundle.json")
-      --force               Force a fresh pull of the bundle -h, --help                help for cnabtoarmtemplate -i, --indent              specifies if the json output should be indented --insecure-registry   Dont require TLS for the registry when pulling the bundle -o, --output string       file name for generated template,default is azuredeploy.json (default "azuredeploy.json") --overwrite           specifies if to overwrite the output file if it already exists, default is false -s, --simplify            specifies if the ARM template should be simplified, exposing less parameters and inferring default values
+      --force               Force a fresh pull of the bundle -h, --help                help for cnabtoarmtemplate -i, --indent              specifies if the json output should be indented --insecure-registry   Don't require TLS for the registry -o, --output string       file name for generated template,default is azuredeploy.json (default "azuredeploy.json") --overwrite           specifies if to overwrite the output file if it already exists, default is false -r, --replace             specifies if the ARM template generated should replace Kubeconfig Parameters with AKS references -s, --simplify            specifies if the ARM template should be simplified, exposing less parameters and inferring default values
-  -t, --tag string          Use a bundle specified by the given tag , takes precedence over --bundle.
+  -t, --tag string          Use a bundle specified by the given tag.
+      --timeout int         specifies the time in minutes that is allowed for execution of the CNAB Action in the generated template (default 15)
 ```